LieveLanoye/GettingCleaningDataCourseProject/CodeBook.md

-# Initial paratemeters in the original data
-## scripts of Getting and Cleaning Data Course Project

 ## Step 1 : read the date from the original files and merges the training and the test sets to create one data set.
     features = data frame with names of each column of data in data_train and data_test activity_labels = the 6 labels of activity - mapping between number and name